-(1) While playing a C chord, press the J key one time
+While playing a C chord, press the J key one time.

-(2) While playing an Am chord, press the J key one time.
+(2) While playing an Am chord, press the ↓ key one time.

 - You can press an INTRO & ENDING button or a FILL IN button on the panel to store the desired pattern at the current position.
 (An INTRO or COUNT INTRO can be stored only at the beginning.) - 6.
-At the end of the chord progression, press the End key ( -++ ). - This instrument exits the recording mode. - During playback, playback of the recorded chord progression stops at this point.
-For automatic repeat playback of the chord progression, press the Repeat key ( ) instead of the End key ( -). - When you play back the track for the Chord part, the chords of the automatic accompaniment change in accordance with the stored chord progression. - Chords can also be specified in the one-finger mode. - If the ON BASS is on, chords such as "C on G" can also be specified.
-However, the ON BASS indication (on) is not shown on the display during recording.
+At the end of the chord progression, press the End key (1). - · This instrument exits the recording mode. - During playback, playback of the recorded chord progression stops at this point.
+For automatic repeat playback of the chord progression, press the Repeat key () instead of the End key (-). - When you play back the track for the Chord part, the chords of the automatic accompaniment change in accordance with the stored chord progression. - Chords can also be specified in the one-finger mode. - If the ON BASS is on, chords such as "C on G" can also be specified.

-Correct the recorded chord progression
+■ Correct the recorded chord progression